Dainere’s Journey

 Dainere Monique Anthoney was born at 6:11pm on the 8th February 1998 a happy, healthy baby.
 Her world was turned upside down on 24th March 2009 at just 11 years of age, she was diagnosed with having a brain tumour.
 On 30th March 2009 it was revealed the brain tumour was an aggressive High Risk Medulloblastoma: brain cancer!

-She endured a ten hour surgery, high dose radiation, high dose chemotherapy with autogluous stem cell transplants and many blood, platelet and plasma transfusions.
-She also had to deal with numerous side effects and ongoing health issues from her treatment.
+She endured a ten-hour surgery, high dose radiation, high dose chemotherapy with autologous stem cell transplants, many blood, platelet and plasma transfusions, and hundreds of procedures.
+She also had to deal with numerous side effects and ongoing health issues from her cancer and treatment.

-Following treatment she had residual tumour remaining which was stable however in February 2012 just three days prior to her 14th Birthday, she suffered an inoperable and incurable recurrence of the disease in her spine and brain, with palliative care being the only treatment available and tragically at 7:25pm on 24th June 2013, she had her life stolen by this horrific disease.
+Following treatment, she had residual tumour remaining which was stable however in February 2012 just three days prior to her 14th Birthday, she suffered an inoperable and incurable recurrence of the disease in her spine and brain, there were no further treatment options available, so she was referred to palliative care.
+Dainere suffered, and unjustly and tragically at 7:25pm on 24th June 2013, died, her entire future stolen from her by this insidious disease.

 Dainere lived her entire short life in Canberra and during her time she made a significant impact not only on the Canberra Community, across Australia and worldwide.
 She inspired so many leaving lasting footprints on their hearts and lives.
-She was a prolific awareness and fund raiser for paediatric brain tumours and an inspiration and role model at School and in the sporting arena.
+She was a prolific awareness and fund raiser for childhood brain cancer and an inspiration and role model at School and in the sporting arena.

 After her recurrence she wrote a special list and one desire was to have a second book published and with the help of friends “Theodore and Friends – Theodore is Left Out” became a reality.
 Dainere wanted the book to teach children tolerance, acceptance, understanding and kindness.
-Again all funds raised from book sales went to paediatric brain tumour research.
+Again, all funds raised from book sales went to childhood brain cancer research.

-She was posthumously named as The Young Canberra Citizen of the Year 2013 jointly with her brother, Jarrett in recognition for their leadership, courage and determination to raise awareness in the Community of paediatric brain tumours.
+She was posthumously named as The Young Canberra Citizen of the Year 2013 jointly with her brother, Jarrett in recognition for their leadership, courage and determination to raise awareness in the Community of childhood brain cancer.
 This is truly an honour and a legacy which she will be remembered for always.

 Dainere’s Asteroid